aspirlidaki/honeypot/README.md

 ### How results changed across versions

 Each version of the script improved on the last.
 V1 used raw shared-pair counts and produced three artificial mega-clusters because one credential appeared in 56% of all IPs.
 V2 added IDF weighting to down-weight common credentials, which helped but did not fully solve the problem.
 V3 switched to cosine similarity and Leiden community detection.
-V4 (this version) removes the problematic stopword credentials from the vocabulary entirely before computing anything, which is the correct fix.
+V4 (current) removes the problematic stopword credentials from the vocabulary entirely before computing anything.

 | Metric | V1 | V2 | V3 | V4 |
 |---|---|---|---|---|